AltiMario/DataCruncher/README.md

-# DataCruncher release 2.0
+# DataCruncher
-DataCruncher is a Data Quality Firewall, Data Quality Monitor and ETL middleware to manage data streams on the fly.
+DataCruncher is a Data Quality Firewall suite.

+It includes an advanced UI for schema definition, governance, real-time data monitoring, ETL, business rules, automatic forms generation, alerting, mobile interface.

+## What's new on the release 2.0
+After long time on idle, the project is back on activity!!!

+Two big feature are just released; the client side data validation and the automatic forms generation.

+New things are coming to make it more updated, secure, stable and scalable.

 -----------------------------
-### To run in manually
+### To run manually

 1. Build it from the source code